William Harrison Ainsworth: Style and success

-His first success as a writer came with Rockwood in 1834, which features Dick Turpin as its leading character.
+His first success as a writer came with Rookwood in 1834, which features Dick Turpin as its leading character.
 In 1839 he published another novel featuring a highwayman, Jack Sheppard.
 From 1840 to 1842 he edited Bentley's Miscellany, from 1842 to 1853, Ainsworth's Magazine and subsequently The New Monthly Magazine.

 His Lancashire novels cover altogether 400 years and include The Lancashire Witches, 1848, Mervyn Clitheroe, 1857, and The Leaguer of Lathom.
 Jack Sheppard, Guy Fawkes, 1841, Old St Paul's, 1841, Windsor Castle, 1843, and The Lancashire Witches are regarded as his most successful novels.
-He was very popular in his lifetime and his novels sold in large numbers, but his reputation has not lasted well.
+He was very popular in his lifetime (in the early decades of the twentieth century King George V was a keen reader of his novels) and his books sold in large numbers, but his reputation has not lasted well.
 As John William Cousin argues, he depends for his effects on striking situations and powerful descriptions, but has little humour or power of delineating character.
-S.T.
-Joshi has characterized his output as an "appalling array of dreary and unreadable historical novels".
+S. T. Joshi has characterized his output as an "appalling array of dreary and unreadable historical novels".
 E. F. Bleiler has praised Windsor Castle as "the most enjoyable" of Ainsworth's novels.
 Bleiler also stated "All in all, Ainsworth was not a great writer--his contemporaries included men and women who did things better--but he was a clean stylist and his work can be entertaining".

 Historians have criticised the mingling of fact and fiction in his novels, noting that his romanticised treatment of Dick Turpin became rapidly accepted (popularly) as historical fact, while his novelisation of the 1612 Lancashire witch trials similarly distorted real events into a Gothic form.

 Legacy

 Ainsworth was largely forgotten by critics after his death.
 In 1911, S. M. Ellis commented: "It is certainly remarkable that, during the twenty-eight years which have elapsed since the death of William Harrison Ainsworth, no full record has been published of the exceptionally eventful career of one of the most picturesque personalities of the nineteenth century."

 Ainsworth's 1854 novel, The Flitch of Bacon, led to the modern revival of the flitch of bacon custom at Great Dunmow in Essex, whereby married couples who have lived together without strife are awarded a side of bacon.
 Ainsworth himself encouraged the revival by providing the prizes for the ceremony in 1855.
 The Dunmow Flitch Trials, in turn, were the basis for the 1952 film Made in Heaven starring Petula Clark.

-Ainsworth also appears as a character in the historical novel Shark Alley: The Memoirs of a Penny-a-Liner by Stephen Carver (2016), in which the Newgate Controversy is dramatized.
+Ainsworth appears as a character in the historical novel Shark Alley: The Memoirs of a Penny-a-Liner by Stephen Carver (2016), in which the Newgate Controversy is dramatized.
+Ainsworth is one of the protagonists of Zadie Smith's 2023 novel The Fraud.